thematchboxstudio/ed/README.md

 The Elizabeth and David site files.

-This is the blank readme file.

-Josh is the best.
+Varidoc files are located in the XMPIE folder inside the mb theme.